Close Alert Banner

 To pay your water bill online, you will pay 1.75% of the amount owing as a convenience fee.

-Telephone or online banking payment
+Pay - Telephone or online banking payment

 You can pay your water using telephone or internet banking.
 To pay you will need to:

-In person payment
+Pay - In person

 Bring your bill and payment to Town Hall located at 203 Main St. E. You can pay your water bill in person by cash, cheque or debit.

-Pay at your bank
+Pay At your bank

 Make your cheque payable to the Town of Shelburne and mail it with your bill stub to: